Simple Project Management Software For IT & Marketing Teams

 The whole scrum team along with project leaders, and managers take part in the sprint retrospective to identify, discuss and plan better ways to improve their future sprints.

-The Five Scrum Events, Project Management Blog
+The Five Scrum Events

 (Image source: https://turboscrum.com/unlock-the-power-in-the-five-scrum-events/)